 Has crowdsourcing been applied to placemaking before?

 Absolutely.
 In Bristol, Connecticut, a thousand people are crowdsourcing a new 17-acre downtown for their city of 61,000 people.
 You can read more about it in the New York Times, or even in The Complete Idiot’s Guide to Crowdsourcing.
-The same is happening in Nashua, New Hampshire, and soon in both Hempstead and Visualize Nashua! in Long Island, New York.
+The same is happening in Nashua, New Hampshire, and soon in both Hempstead and Huntington Station in Long Island, New York.

 The closest historical example would be cohousing, though this typically isn’t done via an open call, applies to only one residential building at a time, and already has defined rules.
 The neighborhood of Vauban in Freiburg, Germany, is a car-free community of 5000 people that is a hybrid of cohousing and crowdsourcing.
 Customer communities for a restaurant and a coworking space were crowdsourced in the U.S. More and more communities are finding that if collaborative, forward-thinking public input is organized prior to designing the project, the greater the community support will be there in ensuring that the place will be successful and marketable.
 It’s about involving the people who will ultimately use and benefit from the place.